914-Chu/cookingpapa/README.md

 # CS411-cookingpapa

 <p>Hello daddies!
 Welcome to CookingPapa with Joyce, Ardel, Nina, and Kamil; A.K.A JANK.
 If you want to run this application locally we are using VS Code so follow these steps:</p>

+## This Website is terminated, please visit following wiki page for project details.
 <a href="https://wiki.illinois.edu/wiki/display/CS411AAFA20/JANK">Project Details</a>

 ## Prerequisites